mynew4/cmangos-docs-wiki/WorldDB_structure/creature_template_tbc.md

 An NPC Will Drop Random Value Between MinLootGold and MaxLootGold.

-NOTE:
+NOTE:<br>
-1 = 1 Copper
+1 = 1 Copper<br>
-100 = 1 Silver
+100 = 1 Silver<br>
 10000 = 1 Gold

 #### LootId

-The ID of the Loot Template that this NPC uses to generate loot from.
+The ID of the Loot Template that this NPC uses to generate loot from.<br>
 See [creature\_loot\_template.entry](creature_loot_template#entry)

 #### PickpocketLootId

-The ID of the Pickpocketing Loot Template that this NPC should use to generate pickpocketing loot from.
+The ID of the Pickpocketing Loot Template that this NPC should use to generate pickpocketing loot from.<br>
 See [pickpocketing\_loot\_template.entry](pickpocketing_loot_template#entry)

 #### SkinningLootId

-The ID of the Skinning Loot Template that this NPC should use to generate skinning loot from.
+The ID of the Skinning Loot Template that this NPC should use to generate skinning loot from.<br>
 See [skinning\_loot\_template.entry](skinning_loot_template#entry)

 CreatureTypeFlags can define the profession required to loot the creature.